-Understanding and quantifying the carbon and greenhouse gas (GHG) balance of the UK’s woodlands and forests is a key part of our programme on managing forest C and greenhouse balances, which drew together various related research projects in 2009.
+Understanding and quantifying the carbon and greenhouse gas (GHG) balance of the UK’s woodlands and forests is a key part of our programme on managing forest carbon and greenhouse balances.
 A major part of the experimental work is focussed on quantifying the carbon dioxide and other greenhouse gas uptake and losses from a planted oak woodland within the Alice Holt Research Forest.
 Measurements of carbon dioxide, water vapour and energy exchange (or fluxes) commenced in March 1998 at the Straits Inclosure, in addition to numerous other assessments at the site, linked to the Intensive Forest Monitoring Network and the Environmental Change Network.
 The Straits Inclosure flux site is currently one of only 3 long-term carbon dioxide flux monitoring sites in woodland in the UK.

 - To quantify the carbon balance of the woodland ecosystem and its main components (soil, trees, understorey vegetation)

 - To understand how this may be affected by climate variation and management regimes

 - To provide detailed measurements for the development and evaluation of models of forest growth and productivity, that can be used to assess the likely impacts of climate change and management

 The carbon dioxide flux measurement site is located within the Straits Inclosure, Hampshire, UK.
 This is a commercially managed, lowland oak forest where the main tree species is Quercus robur L., but other species, including European ash (Fraxinus excelsior L.), Q. petraea (Mattuschka) Liebl. and Q. cerris L., are present.
 The understorey is dominated by hazel (Corylus avellana L.) and hawthorn (Crataegus monogyna Jacq.).
 The eastern half of the site was thinned in 2007 and the western half in 2015.

 The measurement system